rule

 Text 22

-The daughter of Bhîshmaka with her lovely hips awaiting the arrival of Krishna, not seeing the brahmin return, then wondered:
+The daughter of Bhīshmaka with her lovely hips awaiting the arrival of Krishna, not seeing the brahmin return, then wondered: (Vedabase)

 Text 23

-'Alas, three yamas [nine hours] are left before I, lacking in fortune, will marry; the Lotus-eyed One does not come and I don't know for what reason, nor did as yet return the carrier of my message.
+'Alas, three yamas [nine hours] are left before I, without the taste of happiness, will marry; the Lotus-eyed One does not come and I don't know for what reason, nor has as yet the carrier of my message returned.
+(Vedabase)

 Text 24